raulg/nextjs-website/README.md

 ```

 ### Run serverless mode locally
 As of version 15.0.0 of `now` you can use the `now dev` command to run the project in your local machine in serverless mode.
 You can use this to set up and test your routing in `now.json` without having to deploy to Now for every small change.
+This is great for testing routing before a deployment.
 Development server will be running in `http://localhost:3000/`
 ```
 > $ now dev
 ```
 or
 ```
-> $ npm run now-dev
+> $ npm run dev
 ```

 ### Alternative local development mode
-If you find required rebuild process with `now dev` slows down your development workflow, you can run the included Express server file which will handle the same custom routing needs.
-Keep in mind that the routes defined here are different from the ones defined in `now.json`, always check your routes with `now dev` before deploying live to production.
+If your workflow favors working with Node, you can run the included Express server file which will handle the same custom routing needs.
+Keep in mind that the routes defined here are different from the ones defined in `now.json`, make sure to replicate and check your routing before deploying to production on Now.
 Development server will be running in `http://localhost:3000/`
 ```
-> $ npm run dev
+> $ npm run nodev
 ```

 ### Deploy to Now 2.0 serverless mode